william215463497/Chen_project/README.md

 - Install FSL
 - Install AFNI

 **Repo introduction**
 JOSH_SPMpipeline: original josh's perprocess pipeline
 PYTHON: .py and .inbpy file for .sh to call
 USEFUL_CODE: .mat/.py/.sh for all kinds of function(EX: REALIGN_CHECK, VOLUME_CUT_END.....)
+pipelines: Main charactor!
+  VER2_PREPROC_WILLIAM_FC_pipeline.sh: For PREPROC
+  FOR_BHS.sh: For ROI-ROI analysis

+**UPDATE!!!
+We now have FINAL_FOR_BHS.sh for preprocess and analysis in a single pipeline**

 # About me